sterding/donglab.org/join/index.md

 We welcome undergraduate students into our lab.
 Undergraduate researchers have become first authors on papers submitted on research that they performed as part of our group.
-We are happy to train undergraduates in many aspects of data-intensive biology, and we have high expectations for their level of commitment to research.
+We are happy to train undergraduates in many aspects of data-intensive computational biology, and we have high expectations for their level of commitment to research.

 If you are an undergraduate interested in discussing research opportunities please [contact Dr Dong]({{ site.baseurl }}/contact).